Phuket Wake Park | Wakeboarding in Phuket

 • More information: Phuket Wake Park Website

 There are a couple of other wakeparks in Phuket which opened a little more recently.
-The Anthem Wakepark we have visited a few times, a bit more expensive, certainly seems to cater to what I might call the "international school crowd", but has good facilities and an indoor climbing wall too.
-And there's another one near the airport.
+The Anthem Wakepark we have visited a few times, a bit more expensive, certainly seems to cater to what I might call the "international school crowd", but has good facilities and an indoor climbing wall on site too.
+And there's the new Phuket International Wake Park near the airport.

 Phuket Cable Ski (Phuket Wake Park) - Location Map